iamadeadpixel/VUStatsCollector/README.md

 the VU alternative for procon's chatguidstatslogger heavy work in progress, not yet useable for a live server,but works.

-8.0.0 : Bots are now logged to
+Here you can log humans only, or both...
+8.0.6 : option to disable console spam logs
 #
 Some code used from: Doc-Ice-Elm, Joe_91
 Code fixes: Bree_Arnold and Doc-Ice-Elm, Jassent, IllustrisJack